-- 2.8 The Treatment Plan shall contain all of the following components: - The client's diagnosis code (s) consistent with assessment(s) - Individualized, strength-based goals, and appropriate to the client's diagnosis, age, culture, strengths, abilities, preferences, and needs, and expressed by the client - The Treatment modality (group or individual) - Measurable objectives with target completion dates that are identified for
+- 2.8 The Treatment Plan shall contain all of the following components: - •The client's diagnosis code (s) consistent with assessment(s) - •Individualized, strength-based goals, and appropriate to the client's diagnosis, age, culture, strengths, abilities, preferences, and needs, and expressed by the client frequency, and duration of each service for the six-month duration of the Treatment Plan (e.g., four units of therapeutic behavioral on-site services two days per week for six months).
+It is not permissible to use "as needed", "p.r.n" or to state that the client will receive a service "x to y times per week".